-Gross profit margin for our community value-added services in 2019, 2020 and 2021 was generally in the range of, while being relatively below, those of listed property management companies in the PRC that had similar business line, according to CIA.
-Gross profit margin for our community value-added services was 22.6%, 24.2% and 24.7% in 2019, 2020 and 2021, respectively, while the average gross profit margin of PRC property management companies listed on the Stock Exchange in the PRC that had similar business line of 46.1% and 46.5% in 2019 and 2020, respectively, according to CIA.
-The gross profit margin for community value-added services provided by the PRC property management companies listed on the Stock Exchange in the PRC ranged from 29.9% to 67.2% and 30.3% to 67.3% in each of 2019 and 2020, respectively, according to CIA.
+Gross profit margin for our community value-added services in 2018, 2019 and 2020 was generally in the range of, while being relatively below, those of listed property management companies in the PRC that had similar business line, according to CIA.
+Gross profit margin for our community value-added services was 20.4%, 22.6%, 24.2%, 25.9% and 27.8% in 2018, 2019 and 2020 and ten months ended October 31, 2020 and 2021, respectively, while the average gross profit margin of PRC property management companies listed on the Stock Exchange in the PRC that had similar business line of 45.3%, 46.1% and 46.5%, in 2018, 2019 and 2020, respectively, according to CIA.
+The gross profit margin for community value-added services provided by the PRC property management companies listed on the Stock Exchange in the PRC ranged from 19.6% to 81.7%, 29.9% to 67.2% and 30.3% to 67.3% in each of 2018, 2019 and 2020, respectively, according to CIA.
 The difference was primarily because (i) our gross profit margin for community value-added services was relatively low as revenue from our utility management services generally accounted for more than 30% of our revenue from community value-added services.
 Utility management service had relatively low gross profit margin as it is charged at a pre-negotiated moderate markup, due to the nature that utility management service relates to people's livelihood; and (ii) we incurred relatively high labor costs and, as a state-owned company, we had relatively high employee benefit expense, in line with the market practice of the listed state-owned companies in the PRC, according to CIA.

+Our gross profit margin of community value-added services increased from 20.4% in 2018 to 22.6% in 2019, primarily due to the increase in gross profit margin of parking space management services.
+We expanded our parking space management services in 2019 by increasing the number of our managed car parks.
+The new managed car parks are in higher-tier cities, including Jinan.
+As such, we were able to generate higher income from parking fees, in particular the temporary parking fees from visitors.
 Our gross profit margin of community value-added services increased from 22.6% in 2019 to 24.2% in 2020, primarily due to the increase in gross profit margin of parking space management services, primarily due to the increased number of our managed parking space in commercial properties, which generally have a higher parking fee.
-Our gross profit margin of community value-added services increased from 24.2% in 2020 to 24.7% in 2021, primarily due to the expanded service scope of our community space and resource management services.
+Our gross profit margin of community value-added services increased from 25.9% for the ten months ended October 31, 2020 to 27.8% for the same period in 2021, primarily due to the expanded service scope of our community space and resource management services.
 Community space and resource management services are less labor intensive, and thus have a higher gross profit margin.